rickstaa/stable-learning-control/README.md

-# Safe-rl
+# Machine Learning Control

-Repository for performing the safe-RL research on the panda robot.
+Repository for the machine learning control framework.